"

 Anthony’s capsule stain:

-Most staining procedures in the microbiology laboratory (simple, Gram, endospore, and acid fast stains) use a positive stain technique.
+Most staining procedures in the microbiology laboratory (simple, Gram, endospore, and acid-fast stains) use a positive stain technique.
 In a positive stain the microorganisms are stained and the background is not stained.
 Many bacteria secrete a rather sticky substance that adheres to the cell and forms a coating around it called a glycocalyx.
 If this structure is very loosely bound and somewhat irregularly shaped, it is called a slime layer.
 The slime layer may not be easy to see.
 If the structure is quite tightly bound, highly organized, and generally round or oval, it is called a capsule.
 Capsules are generally easier to visualize than slime layers.
 Capsules may be made of polysaccharides, glycoprotein, or polypeptides.
 The capsule aids the bacteria in invading the human body by helping it to resist phagocytosis by white blood cells.
 The capsule is sticky and helps bacteria attach to skin and mucous membranes.
 It is a source of nutrition, and some bacteria may find the need to metabolize their capsules as an energy source if food in their environment runs out.
 The capsule contributes to the virulence of various microbes.
-Streptococcus pneumoniae, for example, can be found as part of the normal microbiome of mucous membranes, yet it is pathogenic when it produces a capsule.
+Streptococcus pneumoniae, for example, can be found as part of the microbiota of mucous membranes, yet it is pathogenic when it produces a capsule.

 Capsules are non-ionic (no net charge) meaning capsules will not stain with a positively charged stain or a negatively charged stain.
 We need to utilize negative staining techniques to view the outline of the capsule.
 Negative stains are repelled by the negatively charged bacterial cells preventing the cells from taking up the stain.
 Therefore, in negative staining the background (rather than the microorganism) is stained.
 Nigrosin and India ink are both examples of negative stains commonly used in microbiology, although any negatively charged stain maybe used.
 Heat damages certain cellular features including bacterial glycocalyx (capsules and slime layers), therefore we do not heat fix when negative staining.
 Bacterial capsules are soluble in water, so we do not rinse with water in capsule staining.
 The Anthony’s method for staining capsules uses litmus milk to provide a proteinaceous background for contrast.
 Since the capsules do NOT pick up any stain, the results produce a blue background, clear outline of the capsules, and dark blue microorganisms inside the capsule.